sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ### The Sourcegraph home page

-*At this point the CE should share demo.sourcegraph.com*
+*At this point the Trainer should share demo.sourcegraph.com*

 As you can see here, Sourcegraph is primarily a browser application.
 I'm using my own Sourcegraph instance, but you'll be using yours—we'll drop the URL in the Zoom chat.